codex-team/editor.js/docs/installation.md

 # Installation Guide

-There are a few steps to run CodeX Editor on your site.
+There are few steps to run CodeX Editor on your site.

 ## Load Editor's core